Best Teas to Protect the Liver and Help with Fatty Liver Disease

 As long as they don’t do any extra harm, I see no reason not to give them a try – at least this is how I approach things and it has worked for me so far, as I have reversed my fatty liver.

-But I repeat: I am sure that the biggest role was played by me following my strict diet (link here) and starting to exercise and destress.
+But I repeat: I am sure that the biggest role was played by me following my strict diet, which helped me eat healthier foods, do more exercise, and minimize stress.

 Teas and other supplements have helped – maybe – but I wouldn’t go as far as saying that they’re the thing that helped me reverse my condition.